rubymonsters/webapps-for-beginners/source/02-libraries.md

 more awesome community:

-Being faced with a certain task that we want to accomplish we can often look for other people's solutions, and simply re-use and build on their code.
+Being faced with a certain task that we want to accomplish we can often look for other peoples' solutions, and simply re-use and build on their code.

 In the chapter <a href="http://ruby-for-beginners.rubymonstas.org/bonus_2/libraries.html">Using Libraries</a>
 you have learned that Ruby comes with lots of things available as soon as your